Mike Brubaker

-Michael W. Brubaker (born 1958) is an American politician and member of the Republican.
+Michael W. Brubaker (born 1958) is an American politician and member of the Republican Party.
 He served in the Pennsylvania State Senate, representing the 36th District from 2007 until his retirement in 2015.

 Biography

 Brubaker is a member of the Ephrata Area Chamber of Commerce, the National Rifle Association of America, the Millcreek Sportsmen Club, the Cooper Hill Sportsmen Club, the Farm Foundation and Bennett Round Table, Lancaster Evangelical Church, the Millport Conservancy, Penn-Ag Industries, the Pennsylvania Energy Advisory Board, the Pennsylvania Farm Bureau, the Lititz Dinner Club, and the Pennsylvania Grange.

 He has received multiple honors, including the National Conservation Tillage Consultant of the Year Award in 1990, the Jaycees Outstanding Young Community Leader in 1991, the National Communicator of the Year Award in 1991, the United States Environmental Protection Agency's National Administrators Award in 1991, the Agricultural Consultant of the Year in 1994, the Future Farmers of America Award in 1997, the Crop Professionals Hall of Fame award in 1998, and was a member of the Who's Who Leading American Executives list in 1992 and the Who's Who in the East list of 1995.